How to Make a Website Secure?

 There are multiple ways to backup your site, like

 - Use a WordPress Plugin like VaultPress or UpdraftPlus.
 WordPress users can install their chosen plugin and manage their backup preferences.

 - By using a backup service, like Codeguard or Sucuri, that does the job for a price.

 - By using a web host that consists of its plans, such as A2 hosting, we can backup the data.
-However, they come with limited storage and not the right choice for large websites.
+However, they come with limited storage and are not the right choice for large websites.

 The Bottom Line – Website Security

 Your choices play an essential role in securing a website.
 You need to select a reputable website builder or hosting provider and choose secure passwords.
 These are simple things that are essential for the safety of your site.
-Now, you must have known how to secure a website whether it is HTML Website or Standard Website.
+Now, you must have known how to secure a website whether it is an HTML Website or a Standard Website.

-Cwatch is always here to provide you the full security for your website software.
-It is an organization that removes malware of your website in 30 minutes.
+cWatch is always here to provide you with the full security for your website software.
+It is an organization that removes malware from your website in 30 minutes.